-Explicitly teach the Toolkit and why they are important.
+Explicitly teach the Toolkit for Learning, Love and Laughter and why they are important.

 Clearly state the boundaries of acceptable behaviour and why they do not demonstrate the values in our Toolkit.
+Staff induction includes understanding of ethos, vision and values and behaviour expectations.

 Respond promptly, developmentally appropriately and consistently to children who test these boundaries.

 Promote good behaviour in a positive way.